damiendart/notes/photoshop.markdown

   - In the _Brush_ panel select the _Hard Round Pressure Size_ preset.
   - In the _Brush Tip Shape_ options set:
-    - Set the angle to 45%,
-    - set the roundness to 75%,
-    - hardness to 100%, and
+    - hardness to 0%, and
     - the spacing to 1%.
   - In the _Shape Dynamics_ options set:
-    - Set the minimum diameter to 20%, and
+    - Set the minimum diameter to 20%.
-    - set the angle jitter to be determined by the direction.
   - If using the brush tool, in the _Texture_ options set:
     - Set the texture to anything, it doesn't matter.
     - Then set the scale to 100%,